 In fact, the courses on MedBridge qualify as Vermont CCUs, so you could use MedBridge to complete all 24 hours!
 Plus, there are hundreds of courses on MedBridge specifically approved for Vermont PTs.
 You’ll have no trouble finding courses that both interest you and meet the requirements.

 Whether you’re a PT or PTA in Vermont, MedBridge has everything you’ll need to demonstrate continuing competency this renewal period.
 Use the MedBridge promo code PTProgress to save 40% on unlimited CEUs.

 Do I need to submit proof of my completed CEUs?

-Instead, you will simply report the CEU information on your application and retain the records for at least 5 years after your license renewal period ends.
-Be sure to store these documents safely in case the Board selects you for a continuing competency audit.
+Additionally, it’s a good idea to retain your CEU records for at least 5 years after your license renewal period ends, in case the Board selects you for a continuing competency audit.